Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 And suppose your goal is to reduce moisture to 60%.
 In this case, you want (16 x 0.6 ) = 9.6 ounces of moisture remaining in the tea leaves.
 In other words, you need to lose (12.8 – 9.6) = 3.2 ounces of the total weight, assuming all lost weight is water.

-Under the withering conditions that I recommend, 12 to 14 hours of total wither time is often best for homemade black tea.
-This timeframe is the optimum for losing grassy aromas without eliminating distinctive black tea chemicals.
+12 to 14 hours of total wither time is often best for homemade black tea.
+This timeframe is the optimum for losing grassy aromas without eliminating distinctive black tea flavors.

 You can push the wither duration beyond 14 hours, but tea leaves will eventually sour from the build-up of lactic acid or the action of microbes.